-100% of the funding for our overseas work comes from voluntary contributions like yours
+100% of the funding for our overseas work comes from donations like yours

 Our overseas work